Jaiswal-ruhil/games/README.md

 this repository uses the userdefined header

-so reffer the same before compilation the include statements are as per the location of the header files on my system thus do change them / modify them before compilation
+so include the required files from header repository before compilation the include statements are as per the location of the header files on my system thus do change/modify them

  regards